We pride ourselves in delivering an excellent,

 Due to all of our yoga and mat Pilates classes being limited to 10 clients – booking is a must to ensure you secure a spot.
-To book your spot on our online system please click here or head on over to our appointment page for further information.
 We do also ask that if you are unable to attend a class that you have booked that you let us know at your earliest convenience so that other clients can attend in your absence.
 We have a range of various booking options ranging from casual one off classes to concession cards.

 All of the Bespoke Classes will start on the advertised start time.
 We recommend arriving to your class 5-10 minutes before the start time.
 This will allow you time to get changed at our onsite changing facilities and get yourself set up prior to the class starting.
 It will also allow you to have a quick chat to the yoga instructor if you have any ailments that may hinder you during the class.
 It is important to keep your instructor up to date so they can provide suitable regressions to particular poses and positions as required.
 If you are seeing one of our Bespoke therapists – with your permission, they will be able to advise the instructor on your behalf.